-1.English
+1. English

-The creative component and the critical research component may be combined or presented separately.
-The creative component of candidates in English are generally in the genres of fiction, biography, autobiography, creative non-fiction, poetry or creative documentary.
-The critical research components may be in the range of 10,000-25,000 words for the Master's by research and 20,000- 50,000 words for the PhD.
+The creative (artefact) and the critical research components may be combined or presented separately.
+The artefacts of candidates in English are generally in the genres of fiction, biography, autobiography, creative non-fiction, poetry or creative documentary.
+The critical research components may be in the range of 10,000-25,000 words for the Masters by research and 20,000-50,000 words for the PhD.